andybeet/website/_portfolio/buoydata.md

 collection: portfolio
 ---

-`buoydata` is a n R package that allows a user to easily download and process buoy data hosted by [National Data Buoy Center](https://www.ndbc.noaa.gov/).
+`buoydata` is an R package that allows a user to easily download and process buoy data hosted by [National Data Buoy Center](https://www.ndbc.noaa.gov/).

 `buoydata` allows a user to download multiple years of data and stitch them together in a single data frame.